anima-research/connectome-adapters/README.md

 }
 ```

-After that, the adapter emits `message_received` event for a new message that started the conversation for the conversation manager.
+Finally, the adapter emits `message_received` event for a new message that started the conversation for the conversation manager.
 ```json
 {
   "adapter_type": "slack",